snotskie/ttrpg/md/index.md

 Rounds are carried out as follows:

-1. **Roll for Position:** At the start of each round, choose a Stat and roll it to get yourself in position for the actions you plan to take this round.
+1. **Roll for Position:** Before each round, choose a Stat and roll it to get yourself in position for the actions you plan to take that round.
 The narrative for your action does not have to be fully formed.
 2. **Gain Temporary Blessings:** Gain a number of temporary Blessings equal to the standard amount, described below.
 Any remaining temporary Blessings disappear at the end of the Endeavor.
-3. **Follow Turn Order:** Turn order then starts with whoever has the least temporary Blessings and rotates in the direction away from whoever has the most temporary Blessings, resolving ties at table discretion.
+3. **Follow Turn Order:** Turns for the round then start with whoever has the least temporary Blessings, rotating in the direction away from whoever has the most temporary Blessings, resolving ties at table discretion.

 <div>
   <p>